tailcallhq/tailcallhq.github.io/docs/directives/http.md

 The `onRequest` property accepts a string value representing the remote function to be called every time an HTTP request is initiated.
 Typically the remote function is defined in a linked JavaScript worker file.

 :::note
-For defining a request middleware globally for all requests, refer to the [upstream directive documentation](./upstream.md#onrequest).
+For defining a request middleware globally for all requests, refer to the [upstream config documentation](../config/upstream.md#onrequest).
 :::

 ```graphql showLineNumbers